-Discussions: Class discussions will be held via SAKAI.
-Each student must submit a new discussion thread (about 200 words) and respond to an existing thread (50 words or more).
-Discussions are assigned every other week starting January 13th - April 15th (see dates in schedule).
+Discussions: Discussion posts will be held via CANVAS.
+Each student must submit a new discussion post (about 200 words) and respond to an existing thread (50 words or more).
+Discussions are assigned every week between week three - week fourteen (see dates in schedule).
 This is an opportunity for you to react to and reflect on specific themes in the readings and a chance to share ideas with your peers.
+These ideas would be further discussed during class period.

-Presentations: Students will make weekly presentations as scheduled.
+Presentations: Students are in charge of few presentations as scheduled.
 Each presentation will be based on the readings/theme of the week.
 The presentation may include (but not required to) audio-visual materials, handouts, and/or educational activities.
-Presenting groups must produce 3-5 discussion questions for the class.
+Presenters must produce 3-5 discussion questions for the class.
 The presentation should last 30-40 minutes leaving ample time for discussion and questions.

-Papers: Students must submit two short papers (4-5 pages long) and a final paper (7-10 papers long) throughout the course of this semester.
+Papers: Students must submit two short papers (4-5 pages long) and a final paper (7-10 papers long (longer papers for graduate students)) throughout the course of this semester.
 Citations may include readings and other accredited resources.
 Students should use 3-5 academic resources and other materials.
 Students may use any recognizable academic format for citations (e.g. APA).
-Papers must be submitted via Turnit-in on SAKAI.
+Papers must be submitted via CANVAS.
 Please visit the UF Reading and Writing Center if you have any questions (see "tutoring" section below).